5HT2/taro-bot/plugins/README.md

 ## Default plugins

-Plugins that are loaded by default when running the bot are registered with the `-plugins` flag, and the `main.go` file maintains a list of plugins which are included by "default" with the bot.
+Plugins that are loaded by default when running the bot are registered with the `-plugins` flag, and the `plugin-name.go` file maintains a list of plugins which are included by "default" with the bot.

 Using this flag you are able to:
 - Disable all plugins (use `-plugins=""`)